ruch0401/Collaboration-System-Selenium/README.md

    3. Etherpad Module

-   All the test cases have been written and compiled in their respective folders.
+   All the test cases have been written and compiled in their respective folders..